juliachu216/516-Project-Website/_posts/2019-11-4-analysis.md

 # Raw Data

-You can download all Raman spectral data from this [zip file](https://github.com/juliachu216/ABE-516X-Project/blob/master/Raw%20Data.zip)
+You can download all Raman spectral data from this [zip file](https://github.com/juliachu216/516-Project-Analysis/blob/master/Raw%20Data.zip).

+There are 26 samples, and each samples has 20 data files.
+In each data file, the 1st columne is the wavelength from 99 to 3000 cm^-1, and the 2nd columne is the intensity.
+The values of wavelength in each file are the same.
+Positive samples are named with '+'.

 # Pre-processing